keenlabs/Keen-Docs/source/clients/ruby/usage_guide.rst

 ..
 Use a local storage handler to batch events
 .. -------------------------------------------
 ..
 ..
 Using the default client properties, Keen will send your data each time an event fires.
 However, to minimize your API calls, we recommend that you batch your events.
 A free handler that we like a lot is called Redis.
-The configuration below describes how to use the “RedisHandler” which we built into the Keen ruby client.
+The configuration below describes how to use the "RedisHandler" which we built into the Keen ruby client.
 ..
 ..
 To specify that you would like your events batched, set the cache_locally and storagemode properties when you define a new Keen client.
 ..